-A. When landscape work is completed, including maintenance, Landscape Architect will, upon request, make an inspection to determine acceptability.
-Landscape work may be inspected for acceptance in parts agreeable to Landscape Architect, provided work offered for inspection is complete, including maintenance.

-B. Seeded lawns will be acceptable provided requirements, including maintenance, have been complied with, and healthy, uniform close stand of specified grass established, free of weeds, bare spots and surface irregularities (95% coverage required for acceptance). even-colored, viable lawn is established, free of weeds, open joints and bare areas (95% coverage required for acceptance).
+- A. When landscape work is completed, including maintenance, Landscape Architect will, upon request, make an inspection to determine acceptability.
+Landscape work may be inspected for acceptance in parts agreeable to Landscape Architect, provided work offered for - B. Seeded lawns will be acceptable provided requirements, including maintenance, have been complied with, and healthy, uniform close stand of specified grass established, free of weeds, bare spots and surface irregularities (95% coverage required for acceptance).
+C. Sodded lawns will be acceptable provided requirements, including maintenance, have been complied with, and healthy, well-rooted even-colored, viable lawn is established, free of weeds, open joints and bare areas (95% coverage required for acceptance).
 Where inspected landscape work does not comply with requirements, replace rejected work and continue specified maintenance until re-inspected by Landscape Architect and found to be acceptable.
 Remove rejected plants and materials promptly from project site.

-A. An automatic irrigation system providing 100% coverage with 50% minimum overlap is to be designed and installed to maintain an established landscape.
-B. Bubblers shall be provided on all trees.
+3.14 IRRIGATION A. An automatic irrigation system providing 100% coverage with 50% minimum overlap is to be designed and installed to maintain an

-C. The landscape contractor shall be responsible for providing supplemental irrigation through hand watering or other means (including temporary drip, water wands and soaker hoses) to help establish the new and salvaged material.
-The contractor should continue to monitor the moisture content for all trees and shrubs accordance with the planting details shown hereon.
+- established landscape.
+B. Bubblers shall be provided on all trees - C. The landscape contractor shall be responsible for providing supplemental irrigation through hand watering or other means (including temporary drip, water wands and soaker hoses) to help establish the new and salvaged material.
+The contractor should continue to - monitor the moisture content for all trees and shrubs.
+D. The landscape contractor is responsible for obtaining all necessary permits prior to installation.